lsburtonBYU/first-webpage/README.md

 # first-webpage

-Sample website to accompany first website (on Github) video
+Sample page to accompany first website (on Github) video